SoftCircuits/WebScraper/README.md

 .NET library to scrape content from the Internet.
 Use it to extract information from Web pages in your own application.

+## Using the Library

+Some example code that uses the library is shown below.

 ```cs
 // Create Scraper object and set properties